top of page

 Fostering a Culture of Sportsmanship in PE

-• Encourage Fair Play: Stress playing by the rules and valuing the spirit of the game over winning at any cost.
+• Encourage Fair Play: Reinforce the importance of playing by the rules and valuing the spirit of the game over winning at any cost.

-• Guide in Following Directions: Emphasize the importance of listening to and following the teacher's instructions for safety and fairness.
+• Guide in Following Directions: Frame listening and following instructions as an act of respect — for yourself, your teammates, and your teacher.

 Techniques for Conflict Resolution